pecheylauren02/mp5_posh_portables/README.md

     - Clickable logo which takes the user back to the home page
     - Search box (permanently visible) which allows users to search for products.
 Site searches based on product name & description.
     - Account Menu - links to account based pages including authentication pages (sign in, sign out, register), profile page and site management.
 These links vary based on whether a user is logged in and whether they are an admin.
-    - Shopping cart current contents icon - this icon's styling dynamically changes based on whether the current user has contents in their cart.
-It also tells the user the current total of all products in their cart.
+    - Shopping cart icon - tells the user the current total of all products in their cart.
     - Home page link
     - Products dropdown - links to the products page with a number of options to view products by category or all products.
 - Medium screen & smaller: